Pablo Reyes Player Props: Red Sox vs. Blue Jays

-After going 1-for-4 in his most recent game, Pablo Reyes and the Boston Red Sox face the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 7:10 PM ET on Friday.
+Pablo Reyes is available when the Boston Red Sox take on Jose Berrios and the Toronto Blue Jays at Fenway Park Saturday at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Mariners.
+He is back in action for the first time since July 31, when he went 1-for-4 against the Mariners.

 Pablo Reyes Game Info & Props vs. the Blue Jays